Rusl23/Rusl23/README.md

 ### ⚡️ Currently ⚡️
-- Working as Analyst in GlowByte
+- Working as Analyst in Profee
-- Learning DS course
+- Focus on learning Analytics Engineering and Data Engineering

 ### 🙌🏻 Contact me
 - Telegram: @Ruslan_Rad